AiursoftWeb/CppRunner/README.md

 [![Website](https://img.shields.io/website?url=https%3A%2F%2Fcpprunner.aiursoft.cn%2F)](https://cpprunner.aiursoft.cn)
 [![Docker](https://img.shields.io/badge/docker-latest-blue?logo=docker)](https://hub.aiursoft.cn/#!/taglist/aiursoft/cpprunner)

-CppRunner is a simple Web API that can run C++ code for you.
+CppRunner is a simple Web app that can run code for you.
 It's based on .NET and Docker.
+With CppRunner, you can start testing a piece of code in seconds without setting up your environment.
+Now supports 15 languages.

 ## Try